wight-airmash/ab-server/docs/commands.md

 Set the max value of the upgrades drop chance.

+### /server upgrades fever

+Toggle upgrades fever event.
+If enabled, all the players are constantly full upgraded (5555 pattern) and the bots have 3233 upgrades state pattern.

 ### /server powerups chance \<value\>

 Set the chance value of the powerups spawn, [0, 1].